 Faucet Valve-Seat Wrench

-When that happens, there are two options.
-First, you can remove the valve seat and replace it, using this valve seat wrench.
-This is the best option if it works.
-If the faucet seat is not removable, though, you must regrind it to a smooth surface using a reseating tool (see next page).Continue to 8 of 10 below.
+When the washer wears out, the valve seat can become damaged and rough, preventing a complete seal.
+When that happens, you can remove the valve seat and replace it, using a valve seat wrench.
+If the seat is not removable, you must regrind it to a smooth surface using a reseating tool.Continue to 9 of 10 below.

 09 of 10